Dining at the Biltmore Estate

 Next add cooked farro, snap peas, broccoli, red peppers, and cauliflower.
 Cook for 5 minutes, stirring frequently until heated through.

 Finish dish with chopped parsley, parmesan cheese, lemon zest, cold butter, and salt and pepper to taste.
 Serve immediately in warmed bowls.

 To roast red peppers, place over open flame and char on all sides.
 Place in airtight container such as a paper bag, bowl with plastic wrap, or plastic container with lid.
 Peppers will sweat and skin will become loose and easily peeled off.
 Do not rinse under water.

 Wine Pairing Suggestion: Cardinal’s Crest.

-I hope that you enjoyed the first of the series of wonderful places to visit here in Western North Carolina to enjoy fresh, local food.
+If you are in Western North Carolina, try to make plans to visit the Biltmore Estate and visit Cedric’s Tavern.
 As a registered dietitian nutritionist in the Asheville area, I am committed to teaching people how to choose healthy foods.
 Eating farm fresh foods can be a great way to eat well and tasty!
 In addition to my blog posts and recipes at the Vine Ripe Nutrition website, you can read more about ways that I help my clients here.